keystonejs/keystone/docs/access-control.md

 4. Schema isolation

 *Note on terminology*:
 - _Authentication_ refers to a user identifying themselves.
   The specifics of how this is done is outside the scope of this document.
+  Within this document, we abbreviate _Authentication_ to _Auth_.
 - _Access Control_ refers to the specific actions an authenticated or anonymous user can take.
 Often referred to as _authorization_ elsewhere.

 ## Admin UI authentication

 TODO: Docs on how to login to the Admin UI

-NOTE: Authentication

 ## Admin UI display & forms